Imisi3D/vr-hackathon-guidelines/README.md

     1. it is feasible;

-    2. it has potential to solve a need or issue in the current society and world;
+    2. it has potential to solve a need or issue  aligned with the hackathon themes in the current society and world;

     3. it exhibits creativity;